 (ii) adding in the first line of Subparagraph (1) thereof and in the second line of Subparagraph (2) thereof between the words “surviving” and “or” the words “, reorganized, reincorporated, reconstituted,”, (iii) deleting in the first line of Subparagraph (1) thereof and in the second line of Subparagraph (2) thereof the words “or transferee” and replacing them with the words “transferee or successor”.

-(c) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B and to any Credit Support Provider or Specified Entity of Party A and Party B.
+(e) The “Credit Event Upon Merger” provisions of Section 5(b)(iv) as amended below will apply to Party A and to Party B and to any Credit Support Provider or Specified Entity of Party A and Party B.

-(d) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B; provided, however, where the Event of Default is specified in Section 5(a)(vii)(1), (3), (4), (5) or (6) or to the extent analogous thereto, (8) and is governed by a system of law which does not permit termination to take place upon or after the occurrence of the relevant Event of Default in accordance with the terms of this Agreement, then the Automatic Early Termination provisions of Section 6(a) will apply to Party A and Party B.
+(f) The “Automatic Early Termination” provision of Section 6(a) will not apply to Party A or to Party B; provided, however, where the Event of Default is specified in Section 5(a)(vii)(1), (3), (4), (5) or (6) or to the extent analogous thereto, (8) and is governed by a system of law which does not permit termination to take place upon or after the occurrence of the relevant Event of Default in accordance with the terms of this Agreement, then the Automatic Early Termination provisions of Section 6(a) will apply to Party A and Party B.

-(e) Payments on Early Termination.
+(g) Payments on Early Termination.
 For the purpose of Section 6(e): (i) Loss will apply, and (ii) the Second Method will apply.

-(f) “Termination Currency” means United States Dollars.
+(g) “Termination Currency” means United States Dollars.

 (g) Section 5(b)(iv) is hereby amended by (i) adding in the fourth line thereof after the words “to, another entity” the words “and also, in the case of Party B, any board, body, commission, agency or authority succeeds to the principal functions of, and/or the powers and duties granted to, X (or, in the case of Party B, any Credit Support Provider of such party or any applicable Specified Entity of such party), and (ii) adding the following phrase between the closing parenthesis and the semicolon at the end thereof: “provided, however, that the foregoing action or event shall not constitute a Termination Event (1) if after such action or event such resulting, surviving, or transferee entity (which entity is the successor-in-interest to such party) is directly or indirectly owned or controlled by such party’s Credit Support Provider, if any, and the Credit Support Documents supporting such party’s obligations remain in full force and effect, or (2) so long as in connection with or after such action or event X or its successor or transferee provides (or causes to be provided) to the other party (“Y”) within two Local Business Days of Y’s written demand therefor collateral in an amount satisfactory to Y in its sole discretion.

-(h) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.
+(i) “Contractual Currency” unless otherwise specified in a Confirmation, shall mean United States Dollars.

 (i) Additional Event of Default.
 The following will constitute an additional Event of Default for purposes of Section 5(a):